somnambulist-tech/api-bundle/README.md

     public function __invoke()
     {
         $entity  = new stdClass(); // fetch an entity from somewhere
-        $binding = TransformerBinding::item($entity, MyEntityTransformer::class);
+        $binding = new ObjectType($entity, MyEntityTransformer::class);

         return $this->item($binding);
     }
 }
 ```

-The binding encapsulates the resource, the transformer to apply (class name or instance, classes
+The type encapsulates the resource, the transformer to apply (class name or instance, classes
 will be resolved via the container, provided the transformers are public services) and assorted
 other meta data and any includes to process.